particle-iot/docs/src/content/tutorials/product-tools/migrating-to-growth.md

 - Device communication is paused when a monthly limit is reached
 {{collapse op="end"}}

-When you go beyond the limits for number of devices, data operations, or cellular data, you will need to migrate to the growth plan.
+**When you go beyond the limits for number of devices, data operations, or cellular data, you will need to migrate to the growth plan.**

 {{collapse op="start" label="What is a data operation?"}}
 {{blurb name="dataoperations"}}
 {{collapse op="end"}}

-In the growth tier, there are no limits to the number of devices, data operations, or cellular data, however you will be charged for blocks of usage monthly.
+**In the growth tier, there are no limits to the number of devices, data operations, or cellular data, however you will be charged for blocks of usage monthly.**

 {{collapse op="start" label="What is a block?"}}
 - A block includes {{growthTierDataOperationsUnit}} Data Operations ({{growthTierDataOperationsComma}}) per month and up to {{growthTierDevices}} devices
 - Add as many blocks as you need for more Data Operations or more devices
 - No limit to the number of blocks you can purchase self-service
 - Up to {{growthTierDataOperationsCellularData}} of cellular data per month ({{growthTierDataOperationsTrackerData}} for Tracker), pooled across all devices, for each block purchased
-- Each block is $299 per month
+- Each block is {{growthBlockPrice}} per month.
 {{collapse op="end"}}

 ## Starting the process

-Sign up at [upgrade to growth](https://www.particle.io/upgradetogrowth/) with your email address.
+**Sign up at [upgrade to growth](https://www.particle.io/upgradetogrowth/) with your email address.**

 A representative will contact you by email to schedule an appointment for a telephone call to complete the upgrade process to growth tier.